 How do you kill tree roots in a sewer line?

 If your sinks and bathtub aren’t draining properly the culprit could be tree roots.
-With the amount of water and nutrients flowing down the sewer lines trees, roots are naturally attracted towards them.
+With the amount of water and nutrients flowing down the sewer lines trees, and roots are naturally attracted towards them.
 If you have large trees around your sewer line a tiny crack is all that the roots need to grow and wreak havoc in your plumbing.

 You can start by flushing your toilet or sink with rock salt or copper sulfate.
 Use about a pound or so of these salts in the toilet and you should notice the difference in 12 hours or so.
 The salt will absorb all the moisture from the roots and trigger their death.

 Repeat the process for a few days and the salts should work their magic.
 If the problem persists you might need to call a plumber to fix the problem.